MatthewBrannon/DOP-C02_Notes/Domain II - Configuration Management/CDK.md

 - Constructs:
     - pre-built cloud components that can be used to model and provision resources in your CDK app.
 They are the building blocks of your CDK infrastructure.
     - CDK constructs come in three levels of abstraction:
         - **L1 constructs (also called CFN resources)** are low-level constructs that map directly to components that are available in [[CloudFormation]].
-For example, a security group, [[S3]] bucket, or a DynamoDB table.
+For example, a security group, [[S3]] bucket, or a [[DynamoDB]] table.
-- - - **L2 constructs** provide the same functionality as [[CloudFormation]] resources but with added convenience by including the default settings, repetitive code, and connecting logic that you would otherwise have to write with a native [[CloudFormation]] resource.
+- **L2 constructs** provide the same functionality as [[CloudFormation]] resources but with added convenience by including the default settings, repetitive code, and connecting logic that you would otherwise have to write with a native [[CloudFormation]] resource.
-- - - **L3 constructs (also called patterns)** define infrastructure that follows best practices and conventions, which can help you improve the structure and maintainability of your CDK apps.
-For example, you can easily build an API Gateway API backed by a [[Lambda]] function using the `_aws-apigateway.LambdaRestApi_` construct.
+- **L3 constructs (also called patterns)** define infrastructure that follows best practices and conventions, which can help you improve the structure and maintainability of your CDK apps.
+For example, you can easily build an [[API Gateway]] API backed by a [[Lambda]] function using the `_aws-apigateway.LambdaRestApi_` construct.
 - App
     - A CDK app is a container for one or more stacks.
 It defines the cloud resources that will be created and how they will be connected.
 - Environment